Yasas1994/Jaeger/README.md

-# yet AnothEr phaGE identifieR
+# yet AnothEr phaGE pRedictor
 Jaeger is a tool that utilizes homology-free machine learning to identify phage genome sequences that are hidden within metagenomes.
 It is capable of detecting both phages and prophages within metagenomic assemblies.
 ## Installation